Daniyal-Tahsildar/System_Verilog_Basics/Inter-process Synchronization/README.md

 </br>

+ *Note:
- *Note: For further details, refer to the README file in each respective directory.*
+  - For further details, refer to the README file in each respective directory.
+  - Refer [Here](../Arrays/queues.sv) to learn about fork-join.*